 Clinical Training Program and Curriculum

 Both first and second year fellows participate in Child Rounds, Department of Psychiatry Grand Rounds, and weekly didactics.

-- Total of four months working on the child and adolescent inpatient unit at Hutchings Psychiatric Center.
+- Total of four months working on the child and adolescent inpatient unit at Hutchings Psychiatric Center, University Hospital, and Hillside Children's Center.
 The remaining time is spent seeing patients in the Child & Adolescent Outpatient Clinic at the Department of Psychiatry and Behavioral Sciences.

 - All time for didactic lectures, supervision, child rounds, seminars and grand rounds is protected time during all inpatient, outpatient and off site experiences.